 The Fuzzy Dwarf Lionfish, Dendrochirus brachypterus, also known as the Dwarf Lionfish, Shortfin Turkeyfish or Shortfin Lionfish, features a beautifully striped body with typical lionfish frills and fins designed to blend in with its surroundings.
-Though it is a slow swimmer, it is still capable of any organism that fits into its mouth, so be very careful when deciding what tank mates to put with it.
+Though it is a slow swimmer, it is still capable of eating any small fish and invert that fits into its mouth, so be very careful when deciding what tank mates to put with it.
 The Fuzzy Dwarf Lionfish is often a solitary animal and should really be kept in a tank with other aggressive fishes.
 They thrive with plenty of live rock hiding places.
 The Fuzzy Dwarf Lion is venomous.
 Some of the spines on its dorsal fin can inflict irritation similar to a bee's sting if handled, so be very careful.
 Feeding the Fuzzy Dwarf Lion should not be done by hand.
 They will eat live and frozen meaty foods including shrimp, clams, scallops, fish, and krill.
 The Fuzzy Dwarf Lionfish has actually been said to be responsive to its owners which can add another dimension of fun and connectivity to caring for it.